thomHayner/upwork-vp-software-mui-datatree/README.md

 ## Console Warning: findDOMNode ...

-After researching, it looks like this only matters in StrictMode and will not be problematic in production.
-[GitHub issues suggest disabling StrictMode]()
+After light researching, I think this only matters in StrictMode and will not be problematic in production.
+[GitHub issues suggest disabling StrictMode or using 'unstable_createMuiStrictModeTheme'](https://github.com/mui/material-ui/issues/13394#issuecomment-885308801)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).